Tydotbaba/electricity-theft/README.md

 ## Deliverables:

 In the end, the follwoings were delivered:
-* A hardware device that measure AC load current in the range of 100A
+* Three hardware devices that measure AC load current in the range of 100A
 * A web app that is be accessible on any browser.